-In May 2021, changes were introduced to the personal injury claims process which means that any road traffic accident claim worth less than £5,000 will not attract costs for solicitors.
+You may be wondering, “how much compensation for whiplash?”
+In May 2021, changes were introduced to the personal injury claims process which means that any road traffic accident claim worth £5,000 or less will not attract costs for solicitors.
 In other words, solicitors don’t get paid for representing you in claims falling below this amount.

 As a result, you may need to represent yourself by submitting your claim through an online portal.

 Compensation awards for whiplash have now been significantly reduced too, as you can see in the table below.
 These figures are found in The Whiplash Injury Regulations 2021